 {% endarchiveFilters %}

-Here,moduleIdThe parameter specifies the content model document for which you want to generate a filter condition, for examplemoduleId="1"可能代表文章模型,moduleId="2"May represent a product model.allTextThe parameter allows you to customize the display text of the 'All' option, if set tofalseit will not be displayed.
+here,moduleIdThe parameter specifies which document of the content model you want to generate filtering conditions for, for example.moduleId="1"may represent the article model,moduleId="2"may represent a product model.allTextParameters allow you to customize the display text for the 'All' option, if set tofalseit will not be displayed.

 Deep understandingfiltersVariable structure

-How to build a dynamic filter list in templates
+How to build a dynamic filter list in the template

-Now, let's combinearchiveListandpaginationTag, see how to fully implement a multi-condition filter for a document list in a template.
+Now, let's combinearchiveListandpaginationLabel, see how to fully implement a multi-condition filtering document list in the template.

-In your list page template (for example)article/list.htmlorproduct/list.html)in,firstly usingarchiveFiltersTag to generate filter conditions.
+In your list page template (for examplearticle/list.htmlorproduct/list.html), first usearchiveFiltersTag generation filter conditions.

 <div class="filter-area">